-The attached Delegations Register is in several parts.
+Part D of the Delegations Register contains delegations (not already addressed) relating to the Council's statutory functions, duties and powers under various statutes.
 The first section identifies delegations to Standing Committees and Subcommittees and is based on the previous Committee structure which worked well.
-There are some specific delegations to Standing Committees and subcommittees which have an on-going function have also been identified.
-Future amendments can be made as and when Council or Standing Committees determine there is a need for change.
+The second section identifies some specific delegations to Standing Committees, subcommittees which have an ongoing function have also been identified.
+Future amendments can be made as and when